Minor planet

-The first minor planet to be discovered was Ceres in 1801.
-The term minor planet has been used since the 19th century to describe these objects.
+The first minor planet to be discovered was Ceres in 1801, though it was called a 'planet' at the time and an 'asteroid' soon after; the term minor planet was not introduced until 1841, and was considered a subcategory of 'planet' until 1932.
 The term planetoid has also been used, especially for larger, planetary objects such as those the IAU has called dwarf planets since 2006.
 Historically, the terms asteroid, minor planet, and planetoid have been more or less synonymous.
 This terminology has become more complicated by the discovery of numerous minor planets beyond the orbit of Jupiter, especially trans-Neptunian objects that are generally not considered asteroids.
 A minor planet seen releasing gas may be dually classified as a comet.

 Objects are called dwarf planets if their own gravity is sufficient to achieve hydrostatic equilibrium and form an ellipsoidal shape.
 All other minor planets and comets are called small Solar System bodies.
 The IAU stated that the term minor planet may still be used, but the term small Solar System body will be preferred.
 However, for purposes of numbering and naming, the traditional distinction between minor planet and comet is still used.